siliconjungle/platformer/README.md

 # Platformer

-Character art, mushrooms, rock & log by Siegfried Croes.
+Player character, mushrooms, rock & log by Siegfried Croes.
-Boss, ground, background & programming by James Addison.
+The rest by James Addison.

 The game logic is really hacky at the moment.
 The animation handling needs a lot of work.
 I should build a state machine.